-GA AAMP monitors for PM{2.5} on a continuous basis with three different methods.
-One method is the Teledyne T640, which is an optical aerosol spectrometer that converts optical measurements to mass measurements by determining sampled particle size via scattered light using 90° whitelight scattering with polychromatic LED.
-The inlet used for the T640 samples at 5.0 liters per minute (LPM).
+GA AAMP monitors for PM2.5 on a continuous basis with two different methods.
+One method is the Teledyne T640/640x, which is an optical aerosol spectrometer that converts optical measurements to mass measurements by determining sampled particle size via scattered light using 90° white- light scattering with polychromatic LED.
+The inlet used for the T640/640x samples at 5.0 liters per minute (LPM).
 The Aerosol Sample Conditioner (ASC) removes the volatile components (mainly water) of the aerosol to avoid false particle size.
 The internal vacuum pump is controlled by a pulse-width modulation (PWM) feedback control for consistently accurate flow to the sensor.
 The external vacuum pump is controlled by an ambient and pressure compensated mass flow controller in combination with a pneumatic valve for consistently accurate flow.
-The Teledyne T640 is officially designated as an US EPA Federal Equivalent Method (FEM) (EQPM-0516-236 and EQPM-0516-238) (81 FR 45285), and used for making attainment decisions relative to the PM{2.5} NAAQS.
-GA AAMP continues to evaluate the PM{2.5} FRMs (filter based) monitors at locations where they are collocated with the continuous PM{2.5} FEM Teledyne T640 monitors.
+The Teledyne T640/640x is officially designated as an US EPA Federal Equivalent Method (FEM) (EQPM-0516-236 and EQPM-0516-238) (81 FR 45285), and used for making attainment decisions relative to the PM2.5 NAAQS.
+GA AAMP continues to evaluate the continuous PM2.5 Teledyne T640/640x monitors at locations where they are collocated with the PM2.5 FRMs (filter based) monitors.

-Another PM{2.5} continuous collection method utilized by GA AAMP is the Thermo Scientific tapered element oscillating microbalance (TEOM) Series 1400/1400a monitors is used.
-These monitors use an inline PM{2.5} cyclone for particle size selection and an inline Sample Equilibration System (SES), which uses a diffusion drying technique to minimize water vapor interference with the particle mass measurement.
+Another PM2.5 continuous collection method utilized by GA AAMP is the Thermo Scientific tapered element oscillating microbalance (TEOM) Series 1400/1400a/1405-F monitors.
+These monitors use an inline PM2.5 cyclone for particle size selection and an inline Sample Equilibration System (SES), which uses a diffusion drying technique to minimize water vapor interference with the particle mass measurement.
 The instrument oscillates the sample filter on a microbalance continuously while particles are collected from ambient air.
 By measuring the change in the oscillation frequency, the change in filter mass can be determined.
-The sampling method for the TEOM type of continuous PM{2.5} monitor was approved as Federal Equivalent Method (FEM) in Notices of the Federal Register/Vol.74; page 28696 dated June 17, 2009 when used with a "Filter Dynamics Measurement System (FDMS)".
+The sampling method for the TEOM type of continuous PM2.5 monitor was approved as Federal Equivalent Method (FEM) in Notices of the Federal Register/Vol.74; page 28696 dated June 17, 2009 when used with a "Filter Dynamics Measurement System (FDMS)".
 The FDMS component estimates and adjusts for the volatile component of the mass.
 Currently, the TEOMs in the ambient air monitoring network are not configured to sample as FEMs.
 Therefore, data collected from the TEOM samplers cannot be used for making attainment decisions relative to the NAAQS.